Q: Is the USB able to be added to the DVD purchase for an incremental cost, or is it a full $49.99 additional?

 Q: Can the Archive files be printed?

 A: Yes.
-The files can be printed, although Rob used color-coding on most of his maps, so printing them off in black and white will makes them difficult to read.
+The files can be printed, although Rob used color-coding on most of his maps, so printing them off in black and white will make them difficult to read.

 Q: Can the Archive files be moved off of the DVD/USB and stored on a computer?